-13. The brake shoes need chamfering on the rear of their leading edges, otherwise they act as very good brakes on our wheels, which we do not really want!

-14. Once both axles are assembled and placed into the chassis, the sandpipes need placing in their cast slot in the chassis, and then the keeper plate can be replaced and screwed down.
-Tweak the pickups out slightly to accommodate the wider gauge, easier to do before replacing the keeper plate.
+- 12. The brake shoes need chamfering on the rear of their leading edges, otherwise they act as very good brakes on our wheels, which we do not really want!
+There is just enough room between the outside brake rods for the EM wheel sets. - 13.
+Once all axles are assembled and placed into the chassis, then the keeper plate can be replaced and screwed down.
+Tweak the pickups out slightly to accommodate the wider gauge, easier to do before replacing the keeper plate. - 14.
+It is always worth placing on the track and applying power gently at this point, just to ensure that all is well and we have free running of the driven axle.

-The sandpipes sit in the u shaped groove in the chassis casting in front of the leading driving wheels.
-(Shown to the left of the driving wheels in the picture).

-15. It is always worth placing on the track and applying power gently at this point, just to ensure that all is well and we have free running of the driven axle.
 Remember with this loco, you will have to plug the loco chassis to the tender again to get it to work!